 Digital Programs Hub

-The Kutsche Office of Local History is going digital for our 2020-2021 academic year programs.
-This allows us to share our programs further than ever while respecting the health and safety of our communities.
+The Kutsche Office of Local History is going digital for our 2020-2021 academic year programs, to respect the health and safety of our communities.
 For more information concerning GVSU's response to COVID-19, please visit the Lakers Together website.
 Our programs will be a mix of prerecorded and live online events dealing with unique topics in Wests Michigan history.
 Join our mailing list, follow us on Facebook or Twitter, or check back here often to sign up for new events and to access recordings of past events.

 COVID-19 moved many local history and community institutions online.
 Digital videos are a great way to shift your offerings online, but the entire process can be tricky to navigate.
 This program will provide guidance for creating online video content that is engaging and that plays to the strengths of the video format.
 This is a great program for institutions who are unfamiliar with creating video content, or who want a refresher on condensing and reformatting their traditional in-person materials.